 No event is perfect and varying influences from stakeholders and external factors influence every event.
 Being able to adapt to change and not running to plan is a prerequisite to your job of being in the event industry.

 This week has been especially hard day for so many people in the event industry.

-As we bump-out our unused Spacecube’s at Albert Park after the Australian Grand Prix was cancelled, among many major events, and I talk with people in the industry, the reality of this challenging time really sinks in.
+As we bump-out our unused Spacecube’s modular building system at Albert Park after the Australian Grand Prix was cancelled, among many major events, and I talk with people in the industry, the reality of this challenging time really sinks in.